 Ariadna Guirado and Ernest Vidal are two young designers in Barcelona who have figured out how to beautifully combine the traditional shoe making skills of Spain with contemporary design.
 Recently our friend Scott Hayashida sat down with the About Arianne duo to learn more about their shoes.

-How did you meet and get started?
+Scott: How did you meet and get started?

 Ariadna: I’m originally from Barcelona and I studied fashion design.
 Shoes have always been an important aspect of design for me.